vishvAsa/notes/content/history/paganology/Aryan/indo-iranian/indo-aryan/persons/brAhma/abrAhmaNAH/Indian_republic.md

 [MS subbulakShmI](http://en.wikipedia.org/wiki/Subbulakshmi), daughter of a dEvadAsI, who remained a dEvadAsI in the truest sense, bhakti-vairAgya-saMpannA, divine voice who moved even the lay person and the foreigner to tears, bhArata-ratna.
 A great donor and patriot - who donated Masaysay award money to Phillipines, her new golden bangles towards the 1965 Indo-Pak war funds.

+## Radhabinod Pal
+One of 3 asian judges who participated in the Tokyo trials after WW2 - the only one to hold all accused innocent.
+Honored by the Japanese emperor and the Yasukuni shrine.

 ## pramilA shrIvAstava
 mother of three, splendid mathematician, polyglot versed in saMskRta \[[RG09](https://www.researchgate.net/publication/265703321_Pramila_Srivastava_a_mathematician_par_excellence)\].